 The Hatch Rest+ adds a few features on top of the core Rest features: a clock, 2-way audio monitor, a backup battery (for storms or naps), and the ability to control it through Alexa and over wifi.

 Let’s delve briefly into each one of those things:

 White noise & sound options.
 White noise is something we’ve talked about frequently before here at Fathercraft; we’re strong believers that white noise helps kids sleep.
-And we’re not alone: it’s a strong recommendation and built in to products like the Snoo (our review here), and was highly recommended by Dr. Natalie Barnett, PhD, in our interviews with her for our Baby Sleep School online course.
+And we’re not alone: it’s a strong recommendation of experts like Dr. Harvey Karp, who built in to products like the Snoo (our review here), and was highly recommended by Dr. Natalie Barnett, PhD, in our interviews with her for our Baby Sleep School online course.

 But, a good white noise solution is surprisingly hard to find—one that plays the white noise all night long, isn’t bulky, has good volume range, and that has a strong selection of noises.
 Before the Rest+, I was using an old Amazon Fire tablet, John was using an old iPhone with a cracked screen.